Answers to frequently asked questions around furlough leave

 - calculations (in case HMRC need more information about the claim)

 - usual and actual hours worked (for flexibly furloughed employees)

 - full name and NI number of each furloughed employee

 - employer PAYE scheme reference number

-- employer's Corporation Tax Unique Taxpayer reference, Self Assessment Unique Taxpayer reference or Company Registration Number (as appropriate)
+- the claim number, employer's Corporation Tax Unique Taxpayer reference, Self Assessment Unique Taxpayer reference or Company Registration Number (as appropriate)

 - employer's UK bank details